Welcome to today's edition of the Rush 24-7 podcast.

 They'll say Democrats are on the defensive as well.

-Why do you mean give the Republicans another talk?
+What do you mean give the Republicans another talk?

-The Democrats have started this whole culture of corruption business, and it's fallen apart on them, George.
+The Democrats have started this whole culture of corruption business and it's fallen apart on them, George.

 I mean, wait till you hear the news about Congress William Congressman William Jefferson.

-He's his buddies in New Orleans are now abandoning him.
+His buddies in New Orleans are now abandoning him.

 It looks like they're saying he's going to be indicted next week.

-This whole culture of corruption's been abandoned.
+This whole culture of corruption has been abandoned.

 If the Republicans were smart, they'd start talking about a culture of treason.

-But let me let me tell you something, George.
+But let me tell you something, George.

 And all the rest of you Democrats out there who are worried about the impact of this on your party and the possible elections, and I know you are.

-Oh let me tell you something.
+Let me tell you something.

-That ought to be the last thing on your mind.
+It ought to be the last thing on your mind.

-And I guarantee you your priorities are 180 degrees out of whack.
+And I guarantee you, your priorities are 180 degrees out of whack.

 You have a human being, a man here, and in all of this, we're not having anybody express any concern for him as a person and what these problems obviously indicate.